-Protek Paint has extensive product knowledge and offers in-depth solutions for your wood coatings needs, plus all the supplies needed to complete your project with the best results.
+Protek Paint has extensive product knowledge and offers in-depth solutions for your wood finishing needs, plus all the supplies needed to complete your project with the best results.

 Protek offers Clear & Coloured Coatings for exceptional Professional Wood Finishes

 You can choose from our professional lines of Clear or Coloured Acrylics, Urethanes and Stains either water or solvent based indoor coatings for wood furniture, cabinets, floors, fixtures, and for your exterior needs such as pergolas and gazeboes.